matiajan/blast2seq-GUI/README.md

-Are you tired of the tedious process of uploading sequences one by one when using BLAST's web interface for sequence comparison?
+Are you tired of the tedious process of uploading sequences one by one when using BLAST's web interface for comparison of two sequences?
 While a local installation of the BLAST program can compare two sequences, it lacks the convenience of a web interface.
-Here is a simple GUI to use BLAST locally with ease.
+Here is a simple GUI to use BLAST2SEQ locally with ease.
 To get started, you'll need to install NCBI-BLAST+, Python, and Tkinter.

 1. Install BLAST locally: